jbhannah/jbhannah.net/src/articles/2016-08-28-carrierwave-concerns.md

     end
     ```

-    This is more informative and a better safeguard than waitng for an undefined
+    This is more informative and a better safeguard than waiting for an
-    method error if your base uploader specifies any versions or processing and
+    undefined method error if your base uploader specifies any versions
-    gets included in a model on accident.
+    or processing and gets included in a model on accident.

 [^inc]: Remember that Ruby includes are evaluated top-to-bottom, meaning that
     `included` blocks are run starting from the first `include`, and method
     definitions are found starting from the last `include`.
 In this example,
     `ImageUploader` will convert to JPG before creating the thumbnail.

 [CarrierWave]: https://github.com/carrierwaveuploader/carrierwave
 [override the storage directory]: https://github.com/carrierwaveuploader/carrierwave/issues/1064